ASaiM/documentation/framework/index.rst

 ASaiM framework
 ###############

-Processing and analysis of gut microbiota data is a complex process with numerous steps:
+To understand a microbiote environment, we need answers to questions as "Who is there?", "What are they doing?" and "How are they doing it?".
+This can be achieved by analyses of metagenomic and metatranscriptomic sequences sampled from interesting environment.
+These analyses are a complex process with numerous steps:

 1. Quality control
 2. (Assembly of sequences)